 (b) Critical to schools' educational success is ongoing advanced placement/international baccalaureate-approved teacher training.
-A secondary teacher assigned by a district to teach an advanced placement or international baccalaureate course or other interested educator may participate in a training program offered by the college board or International Baccalaureate North America, Inc. The state may pay a portion of the tuition, room, and board costs a teacher or other interested educator incurs in participating in a training program.
-The commissioner shall determine application procedures and deadlines, and select teachers and other interested educators to participate in the training program.
+A secondary teacher assigned by a district to teach an advanced placement or international baccalaureate course or other interested educator may participate in a training program offered by The College Board or International Baccalaureate North America, Inc. The state may pay a portion of the tuition, room, board, and out-of-state travel costs a teacher or other interested educator incurs in participating in a training program.
+The commissioner shall determine application procedures and deadlines, select teachers and other interested educators to participate in the training program, and determine the payment process and amount of the subsidy.
 The procedures determined by the commissioner shall, to the extent possible, ensure that advanced placement and international baccalaureate courses become available in all parts of the state and that a variety of course offerings are available in school districts.
-This subdivision does not prevent teacher or other interested educator participation in training programs offered by the college board or International Baccalaureate North America, Inc., when tuition is paid by a source other than the state.
+This subdivision does not prevent teacher or other interested educator participation in training programs offered by The College Board or International Baccalaureate North America, Inc., when tuition is paid by a source other than the state.

 (1) the number of pupils enrolled in advanced placement and international baccalaureate courses in each school district;